 8. Make wholesome homemade muffins for a change of pace.
 See recipes for Zucchini-Raisin Muffins and others in Muffin Mania.
 Bake them in the evening as a welcome alternative to sandwiches.
 Pack a wedge of vegan cheese or a container of coconut yogurt, plus fresh fruit to go along with them.

 9. Salads in pita bread or in wraps appeal to kids with more adventurous palates.
-Augment simple salads of lettuce, tomato, peppers, and cucumbers with chickpeas, chunks of baked tofu and/or grated nondairy cheese.
+Augment simple salads of lettuce, tomato, peppers, and cucumbers with chickpeas, chunks of baked tofu, chickpeas or other beans, and/or grated nondairy cheese.
 Keep pita sandwiches fresh by wrapping first in foil, then in sandwich bags.

 10. Expand your PB & J options.
 Try cashew, almond, or sunflower butters, and no-sugar added fruit spreads or apple butter.

 11. A warmed veggie burger (either homemade or one of the excellent prepared varieties) on a whole grain roll or English muffin, with favorite condiments, makes an easy and hearty option.